Huxyshuu/fullstackopen_huxyshuu/README.md

 # Journey through the Fullstackopen course

-The file structure will as follows:
+The file structure will be as follows:
 ```
 📦 fullstackopen_huxyshuu
  ├─ 📂 part0